ullibniss/INNO-Unix-Internet-Applications/CIA_Lab_3_Fedorov_Alexey.md

 ## 7.b.
 Eventually force the transport to be encrypted only (refuse non encrypted transport).

-To force SMTP to refuse non encrypted transport, we need to configure `/etc/postfix/master.cf`:
+To force SMTP to refuse non-encrypted transport, we need to configure `/etc/postfix/master.cf`.

 ![image](https://github.com/user-attachments/assets/2e96f3be-b836-4807-91ba-8f8d7c22fe7b)

-We forces to use encryption on 25 port and also open 587 (STARTTLS port) for encrypted connection.
+We forced the use of encryption on port 25 and also opened port 587 (STARTTLS port) for encrypted connections.

 ## 7.c Proceed with validation (proof or acceptance testing), as usual.

 We used Wireshark to test encryption.
-Niyaz sent me email.
+Niyaz sent me an email.

 ![image](https://github.com/user-attachments/assets/18f51c19-a903-4209-87f6-f97531568c67)

-As we can see, server uses STARTTLS.
-It starts with unencrypted connection and encrypts it later.
+As we can see, the server uses STARTTLS.
+It starts with an unencrypted connection and encrypts it later.

 # References